asemio/address_mapper/address_mapper/Readme.md

 Generating the Docker Image
 ---------------------------

-Run `docker build . -t "llee454/address_mapper"` to build the Docker image.
+Run `docker build . -t "llee454/address_mapper"` from address_mapper/ to build the Docker image.

 Deploying the Docker Image
 --------------------------